glegoux/jekyll-tech-blog/src/_posts/2021-11-23-secret-santa.md

 $$p_{n\geq 4} \approx \dfrac{2}{3}$$

-It is risky to choose this simultaneous strategy, and it breaks the surprise phenomenon when everyone unfolds the paper if a guest randomly draws his/her name.
-An exchange of pieces of paper or a new drawing of lots must be made.
-Another sequential strategy could be considered:
+This simultaneous strategy risks to limit the surprise effect, like the probability that a guest randomly draws his/her name becomes high quickly in function of the number of guests.
+An exchange of pieces of paper or a new drawing must be made.

+But, another sequential strategy could be considered:
 A guest randomly draws a piece of paper, keeps it, and gives the Christmas hat to the person whose name is on it.
 Only the first guest could draw her/his name, but all she/he had to do was redraw a piece of paper and then put the paper back with his/her name.
+But, here the surprise effect becomes split into two moments, first discovering the identity of donors progressively, then at the same time all the gifts, instead of one moment previously.

 # 🎁 Gift types: Birthday problem